Explanation of Kendra's Law

 Kendra's Law Overview

-Kendra's Law focuses on a very small population
+Kendra’s Law is only for a very small population

 1. unlikely to survive safely in the community without supervision; and